-Do social skills activity (Pete's Day or Sarah's birthday party) with a class.
-Write a 1-2 page synopsis. (send to instructor)
+Do social skills activity (Pete's Day, p.
+44 or Sarah's birthday party, p.
+45) with a class.
+Write a 1-2 page synopsis.

-Choose two students.
-Develop a social skills program as outlined.
-Choose one specific skill for each.
+Choose One student.
+Develop a social skills program as outlined on page 33.
+Choose one specific skill for focus and implement the plan.
+Send the plan and write a one page summary of implementation.

-To maintain privacy, please do not refer to students in your paper by their actual name, but rather use an alias or designation such as "Student A"
+• To maintain privacy, please do not refer to students in your paper by their actual name, but rather use an alias or designation such as "Student A"

 Observe another classroom.
 If during a non school time, observe a social atmosphere like a park, athletic field, or playground.
 Make note of social skills deficits and strengths.
 Share with a fellow educator.
-Write a one (1) page summary of your observations. (send to instructor)
+Write a one (1) page summary of your observations.

-Do "Discussion Guidelines" worksheet in class (p.
-34).
-Develop own "guideline format". (send to instructor)
+Read the "Discussion Guidelines" worksheet (p.
+35).
+Develop your own "guideline format" or use the one in the manual.
+Implement it within a setting.
+Write a one (1) page summary on how things went.